How UV-C irradiation works

 It also minimises the consumption of chemical disinfectants.

-What are the advantages of UV-C air disinfection?
+What are the advantages of disinfecting the air with UV-C radiation?

 Is it possible to combat coronavirus by disinfecting the air we breathe with UV-C?